Manticore and Haven will team up to take on Mesa and the Solarian League

 - Don't forget that the wormhole, which the Harvest Joy was destroyed studying, is heavily implied to lead to the secret Alignment homeworld.
 That's probably a major Chekhov's Gun.

 - Entirely likely.
 In the only chapter focusing on Mesa in A Rising Thunder, they prepare to put into operation a plan called "Houdini" which will involve vanishing several core onion members.
 They discuss the use of additional nukes on their own capitol to cover up more disappearances.
 It seems likely that the Mesan Alignment planned to abandon Mesa from the beginning.
+This has been confirmed, in all its gruesome details, in Cauldron of Ghosts.
+We even get rough numbers for the numbers of "onion" personnel evacuated, anywhere between 5,000 - 30,000.

 - This could also have the interesting result of Mesa officially or unofficially beginning to fight against the alignment if its control over Mesan politics turns out to be not strong enough.